offchan42/vimrc/README.md

 	sh ~/.vim_runtime/install_awesome_vimrc.sh
 	cd ~/.vim_runtime && git submodule update --init --recursive && cd ~-

-**OFF'S EDITION**: If you want to use neocomplete (Autocomplete) plugin, you'll need to have Lua installed, please refer to https://github.com/Shougo/neocomplete.vim#requirements for further instructions.
+1. If you want to use neocomplete (Autocomplete) plugin, you'll need to have Lua installed, please refer to https://github.com/Shougo/neocomplete.vim#requirements for further instructions.

-If you want to use **taglist.vim** plugin then you also need to install **ctags** which can be found at http://ctags.sourceforge.net/ (Don't install if you use Windows because the Windows version is already installed inside this repository)
+2. If you want to use **taglist.vim** plugin (**F8**) then you also need to install **ctags** which can be found at http://ctags.sourceforge.net/ (Don't install if you use Windows because the Windows version is already installed inside this repository)

-If you want to use Python's Omni autucomplete feature with **CTRL-X CTRL-O** then install Python 2 and set **PYTHONHOME** to the directory where you have **python.exe** lying around.
+3. If you want to use Python's Omni autocomplete feature with **CTRL-X CTRL-O** then install Python 2 and set **PYTHONHOME** to the directory where you have **python.exe** lying around.
 Refer to http://stackoverflow.com/a/40566169/2593810 for more information.

+Try typing `:py print 2**10` and if it outputs `1024` then you are good to go.

-I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
+4. I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it

-**OFF'S EDITION**: I suggest you to download the font from this less troublesome repository: https://github.com/adobe-fonts/source-code-pro
+I suggest you to download the font from this less troublesome repository: https://github.com/adobe-fonts/source-code-pro

 ## How to install the Basic version?
 The basic version is basically just one file and no plugins.
 You can check out [basic.vim](https://github.com/off99555/vimrc/blob/master/vimrcs/basic.vim).